clarkgrubb/data-tools/src/utf8-script/README.md

 At the root node `low` is 0 and `high` is 0x120000.

-# Checking Whether Interval Intersect
+# Checking Whether Intervals Intersect

 If we want to test whether `[left, right]` intersects `[start, ending)`, it is easier to check whether they are disjoint, which